Browse A-Z

 Causes

 Familial hypercholesterolemia is a genetic disorder.
-It is caused by a defect on chromosome 19.
+It is caused by a gene variant on chromosome 19.

 The defect makes the body unable to remove low density lipoprotein (LDL, or bad) cholesterol from the blood.
 This results in a high level of LDL in the blood.
 This makes you more likely to have narrowing of the arteries from atherosclerosis at an early age.
 The condition is typically passed down through families in an autosomal dominant manner.
 That means you only need to get the abnormal gene from one parent in order to inherit the disease.